Ferries to Sardinia

 Moby Lines

-Ferry Civitavecchia – Cagliari Ferry from Rome, Italy to Sardinia 7 times a week
+Ferry Civitavecchia – Cagliari Ferry from Rome, Italy to Sardinia up to 3 times a week

 Ferry Civitavecchia – Olbia Ferry from Rome, Italy to Sardinia up to 8 times a day